Frequently Asked Dental Questions – Pasadena, TX

 We use modern technology, materials, and techniques to restore weak, broken, chipped, discolored, and/or crooked teeth and bring them back to their original shape and function.

 For example, we apply white, all-porcelain crowns (sometimes called caps) to restore structural integrity to compromised teeth.
 A crown also protects a tooth after a large area of decay has been removed and filled.
 If you need a filling, we often apply tooth-colored composite resin instead of silver amalgam to strengthen teeth and protect against further damage.
 Similarly, we can transform cracked, discolored, crooked, or otherwise flawed front teeth with paper-thin porcelain veneers.

 I want my front teeth to look better, but I don't want to wear braces, what can you do to help?

 We offer many ways to improve the look of teeth without applying traditional braces.
 First, though, we suggest that you attend an evaluation with an orthodontist.
 You may be surprised at the results of a little moving and straightening.
 And with today's invisible orthodontia, no one has to know that you're wearing braces!

 Additionally, we can discuss the impact of cosmetic bonding, porcelain veneers, and/or all-white crowns to give your teeth a shapely, bright, and uniform appearance.
 Schedule a consultation and together, we’ll determine the best path to your ideal smile.

-I'm a new patient, and I know that there’s probably something I need to fill out before I see the doctor.
+I'm a new dental patient, and I know that there’s probably something I need to fill out before I see the doctor.
 Can I get copies of any necessary forms so that I can fill them out ahead of time?